 Christmas is an exciting time for the family, but it always pays to take some extra precautions with our pets.
 There are many dangers around; below are some ways to ensure your cat stays safe during the Christmas period.

 Christmas tree safety

 The only foolproof way to keep your cat away from your Christmas tree is to put the tree in a room the cat can’t access.
 For most, this is often not practical.
 The next best solution is to make the tree as safe as possible.

 Real Christmas trees are more dangerous than fake plastic ones.
 Pine needles can puncture internal organs if eaten; they are also toxic to cats.
 If you do have a real tree, make sure the drink stand has plenty of water to prevent the tree from drying out and losing needles.
 Make sure your cat isn’t able to get to this water and drink it as it is toxic.
 Make sure the tree has a solid base to prevent it from being knocked over and try not to have the tree near furniture and or shelves which the cats can use to jump onto the tree.

 Be careful with tinsel, if you must have it on your tree, place it at the top of the tree where the cat is less likely to be able to get at it.
-Tinsel can be caught around the base or move down to the intestines and stomach and cause a blockage.
+Tinsel can be caught around the base or move down to the intestines and stomach and cause a gastrointestinal obstruction.
 A safer alternative is the strands of beads.
 Ornaments should be securely attached to the tree to prevent them from being knocked off.
 Also, place delicate ornaments up high where they’re less likely to be knocked off and broken.
 When there is nobody around, unplug Christmas lights, you may want to try applying a cat repellent such as bitter apple to the lights to deter your cat from chewing the wires.
 If this was to happen, it could cause a fatal electric shock.

 Artificial snow is toxic to cats, don’t use it around cats.